SummerStoneS/PCA_stock/README.md

 params p is the number of component you want to have in the analysis. note that p is not the larger the better. when p becomes too large, the noise becomes siginificant, too. so follow the scree  plot should be a good choice.

 the process of PCA should involve key steps as shown bellowed:
-(1) change the stock price to return
+1. change the stock price to return
-(2) calculate correlation matrix(C) of stock return (3) calculate eigen value and eigen vectors of C
+2. calculate correlation matrix(C) of stock return
+3. calculate eigen value and eigen vectors of C
-(4) Sort eigen values, and select top p eigen vectors that have the p largest eigen values (5) adjust eigen values by stock volatility
+4. Sort eigen values, and select top p eigen vectors that have the p largest eigen values
+5. adjust eigen values by stock volatility
-(6) calculate p factors
+6. calculate p factors
 This function returns p factors, each factor is a linear combination of the initial N stocks, the coefficients are derived from (5)

 ## ou_estimation.py
 I use O-U stochastic process to fit the residual of each stock, which means each stock return subtracts the common p factors
-  - get_residual(data_matrix, factors)
+  - `get_residual(data_matrix, factors)`
     this function runs a multi-linear regression on the stock returns and the p factors, and it returns residuals and loading factors.
 Add new line